 Prior to joining the OKC Philharmonic, Martinson held the position of second trombone with the Ocala Symphony Orchestra (FL) for three seasons.
 Additionally, he was co-principal trombone of the Taneycomo Festival Orchestra in Branson, Missouri, and has performed with professional ensembles in Ohio, Indiana, and Florida including the Canton Symphony Orchestra, the Columbus Indiana Philharmonic, and the Charlotte Symphony Orchestra (FL), among others.
 Martinson was selected as a member of the William Cramer memorial trombone choir at the 2021 International Trombone Festival, and as a presenting artist at the 2017 ITF he presented a lecture entitled, “Sound Development through Non-Traditional Techniques.”

-Recognition in the International Trombone Association Robert Marsteller, Gilberto Gagliardi/Weril, and Larry Wiehe solo competitions, as well as competing as a finalist in the 2016 American Trombone Workshop National Solo Competition, further speak to his proficiency as a trombonist.
+Recognition and advancement in the International Trombone Association Robert Marsteller, Gilberto Gagliardi/Weril, and Larry Wiehe solo competitions, as well as competing as a finalist in the 2016 American Trombone Workshop National Solo Competition, further speak to his proficiency as a trombonist.
 He holds degrees from Indiana University, the University of Oklahoma, and the University of Akron.
 His primary teachers include Dr. Irvin Wagner, Peter Ellefson, Stephen Fissel, Ed Zadrozny, and Dr. Jim Robertson.
 He is a native of Huntley, MT.